andrew/ultimate-awesome/README.md

 - [awesome-nlp-polish](https://github.com/ksopyla/awesome-nlp-polish) - A curated list of resources dedicated to Natural Language Processing (NLP) in polish.
 Models, tools, datasets.
 - [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.
 - [awesome-zero-knowledge](https://github.com/odradev/awesome-zero-knowledge) - A curated list of Zero Knowledge links, mostly focusing on blockchain.
-- [awesome-zero-knowledge-proofs](https://github.com/sCrypt-Inc/awesome-zero-knowledge-proofs) - A curated list of awesome Zero-Knowledge Proofs (ZKP) resources.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-react-native](https://github.com/wabg/awesome-react-native) - React Native 学习资源精选仓库(汇聚知识，分享精华).
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [awesome-palestine](https://github.com/aborazmeh/awesome-palestine) - A curated list of Palestine and Palestinian-Israeli conflict resources.
 - [awesome-static-hosting-and-cms](https://github.com/b-long/awesome-static-hosting-and-cms) - A collection of awesome static hosting & CMS providers.
+- [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [Awesome-WebAssembly-Applications](https://github.com/mcuking/Awesome-WebAssembly-Applications) - :star: A Curated List of Awesome WebAssembly Applications.
 - [awesome-phd](https://github.com/alirezasamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.
+- [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-bitrix](https://github.com/awesomebitrix/awesome-bitrix) - Потрясающий Битрикс - полезные статьи о настройке и разработке 1C-Bitrix и Bitrix 24, а также компоненты и модули, php и JavaScript библиотеки.
-- [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models) - A curated list for awesome discrete diffusion models resources.
 - [awesome-image-matting](https://github.com/michaelowenliu/awesome-image-matting) - A collection of AWESOME things about image matting.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
-- [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-fluid-dynamics](https://github.com/lento234/awesome-fluid-dynamics) - A curated list of repositories related to fluid dynamics.
 - [awesome-deep-optics](https://github.com/singer-yang/awesome-deep-optics) - A paper list for deep optics design.
+- [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
+It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-Vision-and-Language-Pre-training](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training) - Recent Advances in Vision and Language Pre-training (VLP).
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.